AdaCore/spark2014/lrm/source/introduction.rst

 Where relevant, a rationale will be given to explain why the requirement is levied.
 Further narrative detail is given on each of the strategic requirements.

+Since this detail does not strictly belong in this document then in future it will be extracted and included in a new requirements document.

 Presentation of Language Feature Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each language feature, high-level requiements are given under the following
+For each language feature, higher-level requirements are given under the following
 headings:

 #. *Goals to be met by language feature*: this defines the broad need behind